Saturday September 29 from 10 am-4pm

 Join Lorrin Brewer for a fun, easy afternoon learning how to lay out and paint a Barn Quilt of your own!
 Size of finished boards will be 2′ x 2′ (that’s bigger than you think!) and all materials are provided.
 Cost of the class is $65.00.
 We will provide the primed board, the pattern, which is different every workshop… we provide everything else-paint and supplies, we suggest you bring something to drink AND a snack to share, and be ready to paint!

-Click here for a template pattern to play with and figure out colors: July 28 Barn Quilt Customize with your own colors.
+Click here for a template pattern to play with and figure out colors: September Barn Quilt Template with your own colors.
 This workshop is ALWAYS FUN!!!!

 History of the Quilt Trail: Inspired by Appalachia!